nexpy/nxrefine/_sources/sample.rst.txt

 :Max.
 Polar Angle: This is the maximum scattering angle that is to be
                    included in refinments of the orientation matrix.

-:analysis_path: This is the path within the experiment directory to the
+:HKL Tolerance: This tolerance in  path within the experiment directory to the
                 *NXRefine* sub-directories.
 In the above example, this would be ``nxrefine``.